github/ossar-action/README.md

 This action runs the [Microsoft Security Code Analysis CLI](https://aka.ms/mscadocs) for security analysis by:

 * Installing the Microsoft Security Code Analysis CLI
-* Installing the latest Microsoft security policy
+* Installing the latest policy or referencing the local `policy/github.gdnpolicy` file
-* Installing the latest Microsoft and 3rd party security tools
+* Installing the latest open source tools
-* Automatic or user-provided configuration of security tools
+* Automatic or user-provided configuration of static analysis tools
-* Execution of a full suite of security tools
+* Execution of a full suite of static analysis tools
 * Normalized processing of results into the SARIF format
-* Build breaks and more
+* Exports a single SARIF file which can be uploaded via the `github/codeql-action/upload-sarif` action

 # Usage